1312359/rails-facebook-connect/README.md

 Now you are set up to integrate FB connect in your app (routes/controller/model)

-##### Define omniauth callbacks controller and routing to this controller
+### Add omniauth callbacks controller and routing

 - Create a new controller **app/controllers/users/omniauth_callbacks_controller.rb**.
 This will handle all omniauth callbacks from other services.
-In this controller, we have a `facebook` action that handle fb callback
+In this controller, add a `facebook` action that handle fb callback as follows

 ```ruby
 class Users::OmniauthCallbacksController < Devise::OmniauthCallbacksController